 By using a VPN, you can secure your browsing history, downloads, financial information, and any other online activity from potential hackers and government surveillance.
 You will also protect yourself from online trackers that want to show you invasive, targeted ads.

 VPNs also improve your device’s security against several types of cyberattacks, including:

 A VPN encrypts your internet connection, making it exceedingly difficult for hackers to covertly monitor your browsing or alter the communications between your device and the website.

 Are there any risks in using a free VPN over a paid option?

 Yes, using an untrustworthy VPN could leave your data even more vulnerable than not using a VPN at all.
 There are many examples of untrustworthy free VPNs that have abused their users’ data, like Hotspot Shield, which had “undisclosed data sharing practices.”
 A VPN needs to generate revenue to pay for its servers and app development, which means they need to bring money somehow.
 Since free VPNs cannot charge their users, they will often sell your browsing data to third parties.

-A VPN can do this because it effectively becomes your internet service provider when you connect to a VPN server.
+A VPN can do this because when you connect to any VPN, the VPN provider can see the same kind of data that your ISP could when not using a VPN.
 The VPN takes over the responsibility of connecting you to the website you want to visit and can see all of your browsing activity.
 That is why it is essential you know who is running any VPN service you consider.

 The country your VPN is based in also matters a great deal.
 There are hundreds of popular free VPNs based in China, where legal privacy protections are minimal.
 Chinese authorities can force any company to share its data.
 While not as extreme as China, other countries, like Australia, the UK, and the US, have adopted anti-encryption or data retention laws that undermine the privacy protection a VPN could provide.